Functional Vestibular-Ocular Skills in the School Setting

 Target Audience: intermediate- to advanced-level OTs and COTAs

 Sensational Brain LLC is an AOTA Approved Provider of professional development (#8215).
 Course approval ID# 06306.
-This distance learning, independent format is offered at 0.2 CEUs, Introductory level, OT Service Delivery.
+This distance learning, interactive format is offered at 0.2 CEUs, Introductory level, OT Service Delivery.
 The assignment of AOTA CEUs does not imply endorsement of specific course content, products, or clinical procedures by AOTA or indicate AOTA approval of a certification or other professional recognition.

 Karin Hessellund Warner, MOT OTR/L, has been in practice since 1996.
 During her well-rounded career, she worked in a variety of settings including public and charter schools, Rady’s Children’s Hospital, home health, and private practice.
 As a speaker and presenter, Karin traveled to over 15 states to instruct seminars on handwriting, visual skills, laterality, and hand development.
 In 2007, she spoke at the Occupational Therapy Association of California’s Spring Symposium, where she first presented the “Solving the Handwriting Puzzle” program.
 In 2021, she spoke at the Occupational Therapy Association of California’s Annual Conference on “Functional Vestibulo-Ocular Skills in the School Setting.”

 Karin published an article in Behavioral Aspects of Visual Care, titled “Understanding Occupational Therapy’s Role in Sensory Integration: Identifying and Describing How Sensory Processing Disorders Affect Vision and Behavior.”
 Karin spoke at California’s Regional Vision Therapists Forum in 2000.

 Financial: Karin H. Warner receives a speaking fee from Sensational Brain LLC.